waimea-jmace-300DTD/jmace-300DTD-assessment/Design.md

 if I do not make the website design around that so all people can use it it will be useless

-because my dads costumers are mostly farmers not computer science majors I need to make it easy to use for people the use out of data technology
+because my dads costumers are mostly farmers not computer science majors I need to make it easy to use for people the use out of data technology also that some people may use my website when they have an hert animal so they need esy to find info so they can get the info they need.

 -------------------------------------------------